seanox/aspect-js/manual/en/mvc.md

 ### Binding

-In Seanox Aspect-js, components are also termed composites or modules because they consist of markup (view), corresponding JavaScript object (model) and more.
+In Seanox aspect-js, components are also termed composites or modules because they consist of markup (view), corresponding JavaScript object (model) and more.

 The view model binding is about the connection of view/markup/HTML with the corresponding JavaScript object.
 The binding forwards interactions and status changes of the view to the model and established an interface for middleware functions and services for the view.
-This avoids a manual implementation and declaration of events as well as synchronization and interaction between UI and application logic.
+This avoids a manual implementation and declaration of events as well as synchronization and interaction between view and application logic.

 ```javascript
 const model = {